mushroomfire/mdapy/README.rst

 |

-**mdapy** is a fast, full-featured Python library for analyzing Molecular Dynamics (MD) simulation data — from structural characterization and machine-learning potential workflows to built-in ray-tracing visualization, all in a clean Pythonic API.
+**mdapy** (Molecular Dynamics Analysis in Python) is a fast, full-featured Python library for analyzing Molecular Dynamics (MD) simulation data — from structural characterization and machine-learning potential workflows to built-in ray-tracing visualization, all in a clean Pythonic API.

 .. code-block:: bash